iggredible/Learn-Vim/ch06_insert_mode.md

 Notice the lowercase / uppercase pattern.
 For each lowercase command, there is an uppercase counterpart.
 If you are new, don't worry if you don't remember the whole list above.
 Start with `i` and `o`.
 They should be enough to get you started.
 Gradually learn more over time.

-## Different Ways To Exit Insert Mode
+## Different Ways to Exit Insert Mode

 There are a few different ways to return to the normal mode while in the insert mode: